 - Solution: Create a posting plan

-- Mistake: Not having a strategy for social media
+- Social Media Mistake #3: Not having a strategy for social media

 - Solution: Spend 15 minutes on a strategy

-- Mistake: Not responding kindly to negative reviews/posts
+- Social Media Mistake #4: Not responding kindly to negative reviews/posts

 - Solution: Create a review response guide